‹ Back

 The following guidelines will help you determine whether you are a good fit for the Program.

-• The Program is intended primarily for young professors, lecturers, and fellows, as well as advanced-level graduate students.
-Current employment in an academic job, or enrollment in a graduate program, is not required, however.
+• The Program is intended primarily for early-career professors, lecturers, and fellows, as well as advanced-level graduate students.
+Current employment in an academic job, or enrollment in a graduate program, is not required but may be considered.

 • Graduate students in the late stages of their PhD dissertation or master’s thesis (in a terminal-degree master’s program) are welcome to apply, but their dissertation or thesis should be on a topic related to religion and the rule of law.